What is an episiotomy?

 Your provider may advise an episiotomy in these situations:

-- Complicated birth such as when the fetus is positioned bottom or feet first (breech) or when the shoulders are trapped (shoulder dystocia)
+- Complicated birth, such as when the baby is positioned bottom or feet first (breech) or when the baby’s shoulders are trapped (shoulder dystocia)

 - Long pushing stage of labor